AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-express-checkout.md

    >
    >In accordance with PCI Data Security Standards, credit card information is not recorded in the log file.

-1. To enable host authenticity verification, set **Enable SSL Verification** to `Yes`.
+1. To enable host authenticity verification, set **[!UICONTROL Enable SSL Verification]** to `Yes`.

-1. To display a full summary of the customer order by line item from the PayPal site, set **Transfer Cart Line Items** to `Yes`.
+1. To display a full summary of the customer order by line item from the PayPal site, set **[!UICONTROL Transfer Cart Line Items]** to `Yes`.

-1. To include up to ten shipping options in the summary, set **Transfer Shipping Options** to `Yes`.
+1. To include up to ten shipping options in the summary, set **[!UICONTROL Transfer Shipping Options]** to `Yes`.
 (This option appears only if line items are set to transfer.)

-1. To determine the type of image used for the PayPal acceptance button, set **Shortcut Buttons Flavor** to one of the following:
+1. To determine the type of image used for the PayPal acceptance button, set **[!UICONTROL Shortcut Buttons Flavor]** to one of the following:

    - `Dynamic` - (Recommended) Displays an image that can be dynamically changed from the PayPal server.
    - `Static` - Displays a specific image that cannot be dynamically changed.

-1. To allow customers without PayPal accounts to make a purchase with this method, set **Enable PayPal Guest Checkout** to `Yes`.
+1. To allow customers without PayPal accounts to make a purchase with this method, set **[!UICONTROL Enable PayPal Guest Checkout]** to `Yes`.

-1. Set **Require Customer's Billing Address** to one of the following:
+1. Set **[!UICONTROL Require Customer's Billing Address]** to one of the following:

    - `Yes` - Requires the customer's billing address for all purchases.
    - `No` - Does not require the customer's billing address for any purchases.